TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 8/Numbers 8.9.md

 ---

-And thou shalt present the Levites before the tent of meeting: and thou shalt assemble the whole congregation of the children of Israel:
+You shall present the Levites before the Tent of Meeting.
+You shall assemble the whole congregation of the children of Israel.